Exerpeutic 900xl vs 1000 - What's the Difference & Which One is Right for Me?

 Exerpeutic 1000 vs 900XL - Comparison

-There is honestly almost no difference between these two recumbent bike models.
+Honestly speaking, there is almost no difference between these two recumbent bike models.